 The Bodhisatta was once a merchant.
 He lived a thoroughly righteous life, giving charity and observing the holy days, and so did his family and all his workers.
-He kept a special couch and bed in his home specifically for use if anyone with purer morals than he ever visited.
+He kept a special couch and bed in his home specifically for use if anyone with purer morals than his own ever visited.

-The first goddess put on a blue (the unlucky color) dress and jewelry and dove down from heaven as if shot from a catapult.
+The first goddess put on a blue (an unlucky color) dress and jewelry and dove down from heaven as if shot from a catapult.
 She stood in the air above the Bodhisatta, who asked who she was and what she wanted from him.
 He then asked her about the type of people she associated with and she answered honestly that her friends were unruly, miserable, greedy, dishonest, cruel, arrogant, and the like.
 Thinking she was both wicked and ugly, the Bodhisatta sent her away.

 Then the second goddess came bathed in golden hue and stood respectfully by the Bodhisatta.
 He asked her the same questions and she told him she loved people who were mild mannered, responsible, friendly, honest, and kind.
 Pleased by her words and demeanor, the Bodhisatta invited her to stay the night using his special couch and bed.
 In the morning, she returned to heaven and bathed in the lake.

 In the Lifetime of the Buddha

-One day the Buddha heard some disciples discussing whether Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, was also virtuous at home.
-The Buddha told them Anathapindika and his entire household lived righteously, and then he told this story of his own past life when he also kept a pure household.
+One day the Buddha heard some of his disciples discussing whether Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, was also virtuous at home.
+The Buddha told them Anathapindika and his entire household did live righteously.
+Then he shared this story of his own past life when he also kept a pure household.